-A federal judge late last month dismissed a lawsuit that was brought against an Alabama church after it fired a pregnant woman who worked as a custodian in the church’s daycare.
+A federal judge in March 2019 dismissed a lawsuit that was brought against an Alabama church after it fired a pregnant woman who worked as a custodian in the church’s daycare.

 In the lawsuit and related testimony, the woman contended she was fired because she was pregnant, a discriminatory act barred by Title VII of the Civil Rights Act of 1964.
 Church and daycare officials said the firing was not based on the woman’s pregnancy, but rather, her violation of its policies pertaining to sex outside of marriage, as well as efforts by her to “sow discord” among other workers.